tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ### 2.4 Example RDF (non-normative)

-A more complete description of the tests can be found in the RDF representation of this vocabulary.
-Following the bdqffdq: Framework, a test is composed of an instance of a subclass of a bdqffdq:DataQualityNeed (e.g. bdqffdq:Validation), an instance of a bdqffdq:ActedUpon information element, optionally an instance of a bdqffdq:Consulted information element, an instance of a subclass of bdqffdq:Method (e.g. bdqffdq:ValidationMethod), and an instance of a bdqffdq:Specification.
+A more complete description of BDQ Core Tests can be found in the RDF representation of this vocabulary.
+Following the bdqffdq: Framework, a Test is composed of an instance of a subclass of a bdqffdq:DataQualityNeed (e.g. bdqffdq:Validation), an instance of a bdqffdq:ActedUpon information element, optionally an instance of a bdqffdq:Consulted information element, an instance of a subclass of bdqffdq:Method (e.g. bdqffdq:ValidationMethod), and an instance of a bdqffdq:Specification.
 Most of the information associated with a bdqffdq:term is expressed in other vocabularies, in particular bdqffdq:.
 This structure and dependence on other vocabularies can be seen in the example below of [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqcore/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe).

 Example: Formal description of [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqcore/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe)-